Syllabus -- Click here to download

 Prerequisite(s): Anthropology 1027A/B or Linguistics 2288A/B.

 Syntax is a study of sentence structure: how words are organized into larger meaningful units.
-Semantics is a study of the way these meaningful units are interpreted.
 This course examines the nature of speakers’ underlying knowledge of the rules for combining words into higher-order structures.
 We will address the fundamental similarities in sentence patterning among different languages.
-We look at lexical categories, lexical semantics, constituency, dependency, grammatical relations, argument structure and sentential semantics, focusing especially on the relation between semantic structure and syntactic structure.
+We look at lexical categories, constituency, dependency, grammatical relations, argument structure, focusing on analyzing data following a scientific approach to the study of sentence structure.